 The statements above under this section regarding trends are "forward-looking" statements.
 We have based these forward-looking statements on our current knowledge and our present beliefs and expectations regarding possible future events.
 These forward-looking statements are subject to risks, uncertainties and assumptions about Partner, consumer habits and preferences in mobile telephone usage, trends in the Israeli telecommunications industry in general, possible regulatory and legal developments and trends in general economic conditions.
-In particular, there is no certainty that an agreement will be reached with Cellcom.
 For a description of some of the risks we face, see "Item 3D.
 Key Information - Risk Factors", "Item 4.
 Information on the Company", "Item 5.
 Operating and Financial Review and Prospects" and "Item 8A.
 Consolidated Financial Statements and Other Financial Information - Legal and Administrative Proceedings".
 In light of these risks, uncertainties and assumptions, the forward-looking events discussed above might not occur, and actual results may differ materially from the results anticipated.